rsmp-nordic/tlc_programming/startup_shutdown.md

 - when it reaches the end it goes to standby state and halts, i.e. stops the cycle counter

 A shutdown program always runs from the start to the end and never cycles.

+## Switch points
+A startup program can only switch at the end of the program, while a shutdown program can only switch at the start of the program.